BA A350 at Austin, ready for flight to London

 BA Premium Economy Bottle Holder

-The IFE remote and seat controls are on the side panel..
+Seat controls and the IFE remote are conveniently located on the side panel.

 BA Premium Economy Seat and IFE Controller